-All Faces: If your video contains multiple faces, select All Faces, then the program will automatically blur every face scanned.
+All Faces: Select All Faces, and the program will automatically blur every face.

 After the face to be blurred is selected, set the type of blur: Standard, Blur or Custom.
-Then click Add to task list.
+Then click Add Face Blur Task.

 This function allows you to arbitrarily select the area in the video that needs to be blurred.
-Choose either rectangle or circle box.
-Select the rectangle or the circle box, and the corresponding boxes will appear in the video.
-Left-click to drag the position of the box and resize it.
-Then choose the type of blur.
+Select rectangle or circle, and the corresponding shape will appear in the video.
+Left-click to drag the position of the shape and resize it.

-Tips: Face blur and custom blur can be processed simultaneously.
-You just need to repeat the above steps: re-select the new area to be blurred, the blur type, and then add it to the task list.
+Tips: Face blur, custom blur and BG blur can be processed simultaneously.
+You just need to repeat the above steps: re-select the new area to be blurred, set the blur type, and then add blur tasks.

-After setting all the parameters, click the Start Processing button to blur the video.
+After editing the blurring tasks, click the Export Video button to process and export the blurred video.
 When it is finished, you can open the file folder and enjoy the final video.